How to Dehydrate Ginger

 I recently watched a documentary on ginger.
 Surprisingly, ginger was a major commodity in the middle ages.
 It was very expensive and hard to find.
 The program showed these almost life-sized cookie molds.
 They would make cookies to give to the bridal party on their wedding day.
 It was a special gift.
 I guess that is where the tradition of the gingerbread man at Christmas came from.

-Ginger root is closely related to cardamon and turmeric.
+Ginger root is closely related to cardamom and turmeric.
 Grown originally in the tropical rainforest of the Indian Sub Continent of South Asia.
 Ginger didn’t arrive in Europe until the spice trade.
 It was one of the spices commodities.
-It is a rhizome (root) which is fibrous and dry.
+It is a rhizome (root) that is fibrous and dry.

 The Ancient Greeks and Romans would steep it in boiling water to make ginger tea.

 The common dishes to have ginger root is seafood, meat, and vegetarian.
 Ginger used in powder form makes gingerbread cookies, crackers, cakes, ginger ale, and ginger beer.
 Turn ginger into a soft confectionary by cooking it in sugar.
 Called candied or crystallized ginger.
 Ginger can be eating raw by peeling the skin off.
 It saves well in the refrigerator or freezer.

 Ginger root can be both helpful and bad for people with medical problems.
 I remember drinking a lot of ginger ale when I was going through chemo.
 It would settle my nausea and helped keep me from vomiting.
 The nurse said that they also suggest it during pregnancy to help with morning sickness.

 On the bad side, it can cause heartburn and if not chewed completely can block the intestines.
 It can cause ulcers, inflammatory bowel disease, blocked intestines, and gallstones.
 It also interferes with certain medications such as anticoagulants, warfarin, and aspirin.